 Do you think your website is reliably secured?
 Perhaps it is indeed.
 But world statistic data reveals disappointing results to us: the number of hacked websites in 2016 increased by 32% compared to 2015, according to Hosting Facts.
 Moreover, analysts forecast that the cost of global ransomware damage will exceed $5 billion USD by the end of this year.
 And world IT giants like Google make sure that the number of hacked websites will greatly be reduced in the near future.

-Website security takes more than a major.
+Secure and performant web products development takes more than a major.
 If it is not protected, it will be a tidbit for any hackers.
 So what can you undertake to avoid it?
 Find it out in our article.

 Why is website security important?